$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 \subsection{Inflation I}

 Following the phase portrait of Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport} clockwise, we identify the interval (i), which ends at point $B$, in which the portrait cuts the zero acceleration curve $\dot{H}_{-}=-H^2$.
-Since the Hubble parameter $0<H(t)<\beta$ in this interval, and $\dot{H}_{-}>-H^2$, the universe expands with acceleration.
-Note that this is unusual in the standard bounce cosmology where the universe begins with a decelerated contraction phase, however such an unconventional initial phase has several benefits.
-In particular, it represents a non-singular inflationary phase, and many interesting features are expected at both the background and the perturbation levels.
+Since the Hubble values are positive (as given in Table \ref{T0}, $2.4\times 10^{-43} \lesssim H(t) \lesssim 4.1\times 10^{-43}$ GeV) in this interval, and $\dot{H}_{-}>-H^2$, the universe expands with acceleration.
+Such an unconventional initial phase represents a non-singular inflationary phase, unlike standard bounce cosmology which begins with a decelerated contraction phase.
 This is the second phase of the scenario at hand.

-At the background level, from Table \ref{T0} it is clear that the Hubble parameter is almost constant $\sim2.4\times 10^{-43} \lesssim H(t)\sim \beta \lesssim 4.1\times 10^{-43}$ GeV during the interval (i).
-Thus, the universe during this era is at a low-energy quasi de Sitter phase, which in effect might contribute to solve the theoretical problem of the cosmological constant.
-Additionally, since the universe begins with a Pseudo-Bang initial state, it has enough time to solve the usual problems of the Standard Model of cosmology.
-Furthermore, there is no need to compute the minimum $e$-fold number, $N=-\ln (a_i/a_f)$, where $a_f \sim 3.3\times 10^{-9}$ at point $B$, since $a_i$ can always be chosen small enough to obtain a suitable $N$, since the scale factor $a(t)\to 0$ as $t\to -\infty$.

-We proceed by examining the primordial fluctuations in the Pseudo-Bang scenario.
-As is well known, in FLRW cosmological background any homogeneous quantity $\bar{\varphi}(t)$ is a function of the cosmic time.
-However, in the linear perturbation theory any perturbed quantity $\varphi(t,\vec{r})$ can be decomposed as

-where $\bar{\varphi}(t)$ is its spatial average (homogeneous background) and $\delta\varphi(t,\vec{r})$ represents the perturbations.
-As usual one transforms to Fourier space assuming that each Fourier mode evolves independent of the others: